Roofing battens standards and safety

 - The battens are only fixed with the recommended nails.

-- The safe system of work dictates that the roofers never deliberately walk on the battens, mid span, between the trusses.
+- The safe system of work requires that the roofers never deliberately walk on the battens, mid-span, between the trusses.

 - The safe system of work dictates that the roofers always walk on the rafter line when installing the tiles and slates.

-Often overlooked, the importance of environmental accreditation when using timber should not be underestimated; this typically occurs at the end of the contract.
+Often overlooked, the importance of environmental accreditation when using timber should not be underestimated.
 It is often a contract requirement to use certified controlled wood verifying it is from a legal and sustainable source.